bnb-chain/bnb-chain.github.io/docs/bc-fusion/developers/staking.md

 The contract does not provide a function to get the total staking address of a validator.
 It needs a offchain service to index `Delegated`, `Redelegated`, `Undelegated` events for the purpose.
+For example, you can consider building an indexer to crawl `Delegated`, `Redelegated`, `Undelegated` events on [stakeHub contract](https://bscscan.com/address/0x0000000000000000000000000000000000002002) first.
+Then sort the events according to your requirements.

 ### How to get all validators' information?